elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-stages-of-degree-progression-and-what-are-the-research-requirements-for-each.md

 url: /learn/education-studies/questions/what-are-the-stages-of-degree-progression-and-what-are-the-research-requirements-for-each
 score: -1.0
 related_article1:
-    id: 164105
+    id: 164101
     title: >-
-        What are the benefits of joining a university research community?
+        What are the different types of plagiarism, and what are their consequences?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-joining-a-university-research-community
+    url: /learn/education-studies/questions/what-are-the-different-types-of-plagiarism-and-what-are-their-consequences
 related_article2:
-    id: 164104
+    id: 164098
     title: >-
-        How can practice tests contribute to better exam preparation?
+        How can goal setting and monitoring progress improve learning outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-practice-tests-contribute-to-better-exam-preparation
+    url: /learn/education-studies/questions/how-can-goal-setting-and-monitoring-progress-improve-learning-outcomes
 related_article3:
-    id: 164110
+    id: 164101
     title: >-
-        What skills are essential for adapting to new technologies in lifelong learning?
+        What are the different types of plagiarism, and what are their consequences?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-skills-are-essential-for-adapting-to-new-technologies-in-lifelong-learning
+    url: /learn/education-studies/questions/what-are-the-different-types-of-plagiarism-and-what-are-their-consequences
 related_article4:
-    id: 164103
+    id: 164102
     title: >-
-        What are some effective techniques for managing time during exams?
+        How do citation styles differ, and why is it important to use them correctly in bibliographies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-techniques-for-managing-time-during-exams
+    url: /learn/education-studies/questions/how-do-citation-styles-differ-and-why-is-it-important-to-use-them-correctly-in-bibliographies
 related_article5:
-    id: 164094
+    id: 164098
     title: >-
-        How can visual aids be used effectively to engage an audience during a presentation?
+        How can goal setting and monitoring progress improve learning outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-visual-aids-be-used-effectively-to-engage-an-audience-during-a-presentation
+    url: /learn/education-studies/questions/how-can-goal-setting-and-monitoring-progress-improve-learning-outcomes
 ---

 &nbsp;